 What is the Middle Fork Greenway?
 A developing pedestrian and cycling greenway along the Middle Fork River and US 321 corridor connecting Boone and Blowing Rock.

 Who is leading the effort?
 The Middle Fork Greenway is being created through partnerships.
-Two non-profit partners, the Blue Ridge Conservancy and High Country Pathways are leading the effort in partnership with Watauga County, the Town of Blowing Rock, the Town of Boone, and many community organizations.
+Blue Ridge Conservancy is leading the effort in partnership with Watauga County, the Town of Blowing Rock, the Town of Boone, and many community organizations.

 How long will it be?
 6.5 miles.
 It will connect with the existing Boone Greenway, creating almost 10 miles of contiguous trail.